thisisdash/rails-exercise/README.md

 - scores have a precision of 0.1

 Test the behavior that you added to verify that your implementation is good.
-Whenever you're done, open a pull request with all the good stuff.

 Good luck!